-The functional currency of all companies of the Group is the Ukrainian Hryvnia ("UAH").
-The currency of Cyprus is the Euro, but the principle exposure of the parent undertaking is through its Ukrainian subsidiaries, and therefore the functional currency of the Company is also considered to be UAH.
+The functional currency of all companies of the Group is the Ukrainian Hryvnia ("UAH") except in the case of the Cyprus parent company, AvangardCo Investments Public Limited, whose functional currency changed from UAH to Euro ("EUR") as from 1 January 2014.
 Transactions in currencies other than the functional currency of the Group's companies are treated as transactions in foreign currencies.
 The Group's management decided to use US dollar ("USD") as the presentation currency for financial and management reporting purposes.
-Exchange differences arising are classified as equity and transferred to the Company's translation reserve.
+Exchange differences arising are classified as equity and transferred to the translation reserve.